HarperDB/documentation/docs/operations-api/components.md

 your project folder, and extract it to the component root project directory.<br>

-If deploying with the `package` option, the package value will be written to `harperdb-config.yaml` and when restart is run npm install will be utilized to install the component in `node_moduels` directory located in the hdb root.
+If deploying with the `package` option, the package value will be written to `harperdb-config.yaml` and when restart is run npm install will be utilized to install the component in `node_modules` directory located in the hdb root.

 _Note: After deploying a component a restart may be required_